3rdBench/100DaysOfCode/day-04-rock-paper-scissors/README.md

 The user is asked for a choice between Rock, Paper or Scissors
 * The program provides the choice as whole numbers between 0 to 2 (0 = Rock, 1 = Paper, 2 = Scissors)
-* User the corresponding choice
+* User selects the corresponding choice
-* The programs generates its own choice
+* The programs generates its own
-* Corresponding hand gestures (ASCII art) and result are displayed on the console
+* Selected hand gesture (ASCII art) and result are displayed on the console

 ### How does it work?